The Key of … Perfection

 March 20, 2018

-Transitioning from a student singer to a professional requires adjustments.
+Transitioning for a singer from a student to a professional requires adjustments.
 One of the major differences I stumbled upon after moving from college to professional singing was that I had choices.
 In school, everything was decided for me, from my repertoire to the key in which I sang it.
-After I left school, it was all up to me.
-That can sometimes be difficult, and I notice that some singers continue to rely on others for their choices (accompanist, coaches, teachers), and so never really develop their own artistry.
+After I became a professional, it was all up to me.
+That can sometimes be difficult, and I notice that some singers continue to rely on others (accompanists, coaches, teachers) for their choices, and so never really develop their own artistry.

 I gradually became aware of the choices I had to make.
 One was that, unlike opera, art song—and of course musical theater or any genre of popular music—could be sung in any key in which I chose to sing it.
 I was not limited to the key in which my sheet music happened to be written or the key in which the composer wrote it.